The Respectful Prostitute (film)

-La Putain respectueuse (The Respectful Prostitute) is a French drama film from 1952, directed by Marcello Pagliero and Charles Brabant, written by Alexandre Astruc, starring Barbara Laage and Louis de Funès.
+The Respectful Prostitute (French: La Putain respectueuse) is a 1952 French crime drama film directed by Marcello Pagliero and starring Barbara Laage, Ivan Desny and Marcel Herrand.
 It is an adaptation of Jean-Paul Sartre's 1946 play The Respectful Prostitute.
+It was shot at the Photosonor Studios in Courbevoie.
+The film's sets were designed by the art director Maurice Colasson.